OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Services that allow other applications to bind to them are called *bound services*.
 These services must provide an IBinder interface for use by clients.
 Developers write interfaces for remote services using the Android Interface Descriptor Language (AIDL).

 Servicemanager is a system daemon that manages the registration and lookup of system services.
 It maintains a list of name/Binder pairs for all registered services.
-Services are added using the <code>addService</code> and retrieved by name using the <code>getService</code> static method in <code>android.os.ServiceManager</code>:
+Services are added using the `addService` and retrieved by name using the `getService` static method in `android.os.ServiceManager`:

 ```
   public static IBinder getService(String name)